Skip to content

 You can fill in the Application Callback URLs field with any value, as it is not used by the server.

-It's generally not recommended to recalculate users PP frequently, but is recommended to do it after you update the server or to keep up with the bancho's beatmaps changes.
+It’s generally not recommended to recalculate users PP frequently, but is recommended to do it after you was asked to in the changelog/release notes.

-You can do it by running the following command from the admin account to the server's bot:
+You can do it by running the following command from the superuser account to the server’s bot1:

 In the game chat.
 Please wait for the command to finish before sending another one.